 If your child has food allergies, Halloween can be tricky.
-Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care in Gaithersburg, Md. has Halloween safety tips to keep your family happy and healthy.
+Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center in Gaithersburg, Md. has Halloween safety tips to keep your family happy and healthy.

 1 in every 13 kids has food allergy — many will figure that out for the first time on Oct 31st when they bite into a candy bar.
 In this informative NBC4 video, Dr. Jackie talks about several pertinent questions: